Abdullah226/Bangla-Puzzle-Load-Testing/README.md

-# Quize game with c programming
+# Quiz game with c programming